Technology during World War II

 Technology played a significant role in World War II.
 Some of the technologies used during the war were developed during the interwar years of the 1920s and 1930s.
-Many were developed in response to needs and lessons learned during the war, and others were beginning to their development as the war ended.
-Wars often have major effects on peacetime technologies, but World War II had the greatest effect on the everyday technology and devices that are used today.
-Technology also played a greater role in the conduct of World War II than in any other war in history, and had a critical role in its outcome.
+Many were developed in response to needs and lessons learned during the war, and others were beginning their development as the war ended.
+Wars often have major effects on peacetime technologies, but World War II had a profound and lasting effect on many everyday technologies and devices that are used today.
+Technology played an unprecedented role in the conduct of World War II and had a critical impact on its outcome.

 Many types of technology were customized for military use, and major developments occurred across several fields including: